-When Louis was 13, he made a comic called Super Turbo Atomic Ninja Rabbit (STANR).
-After Louis recently discovered the comic at his parents house, he and his animation collective, The Line, had an idea.
+When Wes was 13, he made a comic called Super Turbo Atomic Ninja Rabbit (STANR).
+After Wes recently discovered the comic at his parents house, he and his animation collective, The Line, had an idea.

-Soon posts started appearing on Reddit, 4chan, and other forums asking,"Does anyone remember Super Turbo Atomic Ninja Rabbit?" along with vague descriptions of a nonexistent show and pleas for help in finding out more info.
-Then this video, made by Louis, appeared online:
+"Does anyone remember Super Turbo Atomic Ninja Rabbit?" posts started appearing on Reddit, 4chan and other forums, along with pleas for help in finding out more info and vague descriptions of a non-existent show.
+Then this video, made by Wes, appeared online:

-Some people said they "remembered" it, some tried to debunk it, and many were confused as to how something like this could simply disappear.
-The hoax became a project for Louis that grew into merchandise and short films.
+Some people said they "remembered" it, some tried to debunk it and many were confused as to how something like this could simply disappear.
+The hoax became a project for Wes.
+The project grew into merchandise and short films.